The basic format of the series resonant circuit is a series R-L-C combination in series with an applied voltage source. The parallel resonant

 producing a significant current that resulted in a high output voltage for $V_C$ and $V_L$.
 For the parallel resonant circuit, the impedance is relatively

 high at resonance, producing a significant voltage for $V_C$ and $V_L$ through the Ohm's law relationship ($V_C = IZ_T$).
-For the network of Fig. 1, resonance will occur when $X_L = X_C$, and the resonant frequency will have the same format obtained for series resonance.
+For the network of

-If the practical equivalent of Fig. 1 had the format of Fig. 1, the analysis would be as direct and lucid as that experienced for series
+Fig. 1, the analysis would be as direct and lucid as that experienced for series

 resonance.
 However, in the practical world, the internal resistance of the

-coil must be placed in series with the inductor, as shown in Fig. 2.
+coil must be placed in series with the inductor, as shown in

 Fig. 2: Practical parallel L-C network.

-The resistance Rl can no longer be included in a simple series or parallel combination with the source resistance and any other resistance
+The resistance $R_l$ can no longer be included in a simple series or parallel combination with the source resistance and any other resistance

 added for design purposes.
-Even though Rl is usually relatively small in
+Even though $R_l$ is usually relatively small in

 magnitude compared with other resistance and reactance levels of the